DevonGifford/Spotify-Clone/README.md

 In this section, I'll guide you through the step-by-step process of bringing this project to life.
 From initial concept to final implementation, I've documented my progress, highlighting the tools, technologies, and methodologies used along the way.

-Please note that this project was primarily a learning experience.
-While there may have been more efficient approaches, I intentionally explored specific topics and tested my abilities with various technologies and libraries.

 Join me on this behind-the-scenes adventure as I share exciting milestones, challenges, and valuable lessons learned as a solo developer.
-Experience the transformation of an idea into a fully functional ecommerce platform.
+Experience the transformation of an idea into a fully functional music streaming service.

+<em>Please note that this project was primarily a learning experience.
+While there may have been more efficient approaches, I intentionally explored specific topics and tested my abilities with various technologies and libraries.</em>
 <br>
 <hr>